Charnwood Forest Railway: Formation

 According to Hadfield, in 1828 the owners of the disused Charnwood Forest Canal turned down an approach by Leicestershire coal owners for permission to lay rails along the now dry canal bed.
 The idea was to bring coal by this rail route from Whitwick and Swannington to Loughborough where it could then be transferred on to boats which would bring the coal into Leicester at West Bridge Wharf.
-Not to be deterred, the thwarted coal owners then promoted a Bill in 1829 which resulted in the construction of the Leicester and Swannington Railway, opened in 1832 — Leicestershire's first railway.
+Not to be deterred, the thwarted coal owners then promoted a bill in 1829 which resulted in the construction of the Leicester and Swannington Railway, opened in 1832 – Leicestershire's first railway.

 Interest then came from London and North Western Railway as a way of getting a foothold in the coal mining area.
-It was authorised by an Act of Parliament passed in 1874 to lay a single-track railway from Nuneaton Junction near on the Ashby and Nuneaton Joint Railway to Loughborough.
+It was authorised by the Charnwood Forest Railway Act 1874 (37 & 38 Vict. c. cxxvii) to lay a single-track railway from Nuneaton Junction near on the Ashby and Nuneaton Joint Railway to Loughborough.
 The intention was to link it to the Midland Main Line, but this never happened and the terminus was at Loughborough Derby Road.

 A ceremony marking the beginning of work was held on a very rainy day, 31 August 1881.
 The first turf was cut by Lady Packe (wife of Hussey Packe) of Prestwold Hall.
 Squire de Lisle of Garendon Hall wheeled the first barrow load of soil over a plank, but due to the rain he slipped and spilled it all, causing great amusement.

 The line was 10+1/4 mi long with four stations serving Coalville (East), Whitwick, Shepshed and Loughborough (Derby Road).
 There was a rock face of 20 yard through which to go at Thringstone and in order to swing the curve at Grace Dieu a cant of 6 inch was required.
 The line also had a steep gradient of 1 in 66 between Whitwick and Coalville East.

 The line opened on 16 April 1883 and was worked by the LNWR which had subscribed a third of the capital in exchange for 50% of the gross receipts.